 Grand opening of the Bionic Intelligence Center Tübingen Stuttgart (BITS)

-Science Minister Petra Olschowski says: “Intelligent technology and health research come together at the new BITS Center for Bionic Intelligence.
+BITS is part of Cyber Valley, Europe's largest and leading center for artificial intelligence and modern robotics, which is funded by the state of Baden-Württemberg.
+Science Minister Petra Olschowski on the research at BITS: “Intelligent technology and health research come together at the new BITS Center for Bionic Intelligence.
 Our scientists are the best in the country in these areas.
 The pioneering research field of bionic intelligence pools existing expertise and offers enormous potential to help patients.
 Such innovations further strengthen Baden-Württemberg as a research and healthcare location.”

 Expert Contact: